 Cat Nutrition Guide

 Cats are obligate carnivores with unique nutritional requirements that differ significantly from dogs and humans.
 Understanding these needs is essential for maintaining your cat's health, energy, and longevity.
-This guide covers everything you need to know about feline nutrition.
+This page covers everything you need to know about feline nutrition.

 Understanding Feline Nutritional Needs